near/core-contracts/lockup/README.md

 ### Owner's methods

 Owner's methods are split into 2 groups.
-Methods that can be called by the main access key and methods that can be called by the staking access keys.
+Methods that can be called with the main access keys and methods that can be called with the staking access keys.
-The staking access key can be changed with the main access key, so it's okay to store it in the less secure location, e.g. Staking Pool UI in the browser.
+The staking access key can be changed with any main access key, so it's okay to store it in the less secure location, e.g. Staking Pool UI in the browser.
-On the other hand, the main access key has to be kept secret and secure, because it can't be changed and if it's lost or compromised, the owner can't recover the balance.
+On the other hand, all main access keys have to be kept secret and secure, because they have full control over the owner's account.

 #### Main Access Key methods